 Computing at Shillington Lower School

-We believe that Computing at Shillington and Stondon Lower School will prepare our children to be confident and competent in a rapidly changing digital world.
+Our computing prepares the children at Stondon Lower School to be confident and competent in a rapidly changing digital world.
 We aim to ensure our children go through education and beyond being able to apply the computing skills they have learnt in everyday situations.
 Children will develop the skills necessary to be able to use information in an effective way to allow them to find, explore, analyse, exchange and present information.
 Our children will gain essential knowledge and skills in the main areas of the computing curriculum: computer science (programming and understanding how digital systems work), information technology (using computer systems to store, retrieve and send information) and digital literacy (evaluating digital content and using technology safely and respectfully).
 The objectives within each area support the development of learning across the key stages, ensuring a solid grounding for future learning and beyond.
-Our learners will become fluent in their understanding of computing by teaching them how to use a range of programs where they are able to design, create and evaluate their work using specific vocabulary.

 The national curriculum for computing aims to ensure that all pupils:

 - can understand and apply the fundamental principles and concepts of computer science, including abstraction, logic, algorithms and data representation

 - can analyse problems in computational terms, and have repeated practical experience of writing computer programs in order to solve such problems

 - can evaluate and apply information technology, including new or unfamiliar technologies, analytically to solve problems

 - are responsible, competent, confident and creative users of information and communication technology.

 Internet safety is taught regularly at an age appropriate level and forms the basis of all computing learning.
 We promote the importance of using technology safely and respectfully by ensuring all children understand the importance of staying safe online.